Music of Iraq: Pop music

 Kadim Al Sahir known as "The Caesar" of Arabic songs.
 Considered as one of the most successful singers in the history of the Arab World.

 Until the fall of Saddam Hussein, the most popular radio station was the Voice of Youth, which used to play the popular music of Iraq to continue the culture of the country.
 The station also played a mix of rock, hip hop and pop music.

 Effect of 2003 Iraq War

 After the 2003 invasion of Iraq and fall of Saddam Hussein, and with some religious figures coming to power, concerts were forbidden in areas considered as "conservative".
-However, since 2018, many concert were held in different areas throughout the country.
-In 2021, Babylon arts festival was held for the first time in almost 20 years.
-Performers were from Iraq, Middle East, Europe and Africa.
+However, since 2018, many concerts were held in different areas throughout the country.
+In 2021, the Babylon arts festival was held for the first time in almost 20 years.
+Performers were from Iraq, the Middle East, Europe and Africa.

 Film

 The 2015 documentary film On the Banks of the Tigris, by filmmaker Marsha Emerman and Iraqi-Australian writer and actor Majid Shokor, shows some of the historical and contemporary Iraqi musicians and traditions.
 It features Iraqi Jewish musicians who moved from Baghdad, where they were celebrities, to Israel, where they were anonymous.
 Shokor left Iraq as a refuguee from Saddam Hussein's regime, as did many musicians.
 The film was awarded Best Documentary Film at the Baghdad International Film Festival that year.